tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 .. note::
-   In tudat(py), acceleration models are defined through factory functions, which define the properties required of the accelerations, but do not perform any calculations themselves.
-These properties are stored through instances of the
-   ``AccelerationSettings`` class (see `API <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy .numerical_simulation.propagation_setup.acceleration.AccelerationSettings>`_) or of its derived classes.
+   In TudatPy, acceleration models are defined through factory functions, which define the properties required of the accelerations, but do not perform any calculations themselves.
+These properties are stored through instances of the :class:`~tudatpy.numerical_simulation.propagation_setup.acceleration.AccelerationSettings` class or of its derived classes.

 .. contents:: List of available acceleration models